bedops/bedops/docs/content/revision-history.rst

 * :ref:`sort-bed`

   * Added ``--tmpdir`` option to allow specification of an alternative temporary directory, when used in conjunction with ``--max-mem`` option.
-(This is useful if the host operating system's standard temporary directory (e.g., ``/tmp`` on Linux or OS X) does not have sufficient space to hold intermediate results.)
+This is useful if the host operating system's standard temporary directory (*e.g.*, ``/tmp`` on Linux or OS X) does not have sufficient space to hold intermediate results.

 * All :ref:`conversion scripts <conversion_scripts>`